Sara-Morillon/mini-board/README.md

-# Mini board
+# Mini Git

-Mini board is a minimal board.
+Mini Git is a minimal UI for Git.

 ## Installation